All Episodes

 It didn't make anybody sick.

-And then similar conclusions were reached by the World Health Organization, which concluded in 1998 after a seven year study that the correlation between secondhand smoking and lung cancer was not statistically significant.
+And then similar conclusions were reached by the World Health Organization, which concluded in 1998 after a seven-year study that the correlation between secondhand smoking and lung cancer was not statistically significant.

 That got buried, but we have always kept it available.

-Now proving that there is no cancer risk, no heart disease risk to secondhand smoke.
+So now we've got three different studies now proving that there is no cancer risk, no heart disease risk to secondhand smoke.

-Now you might be saying, so what, Rush, if people still don't like it?
+Now you might be saying, so what, Rush, if people still don't like it, what are you trying to tell us to bring back smoking in public?

 No, no, I'm not that unrealistic.